Tech savvy Millennials' mortgage

 Millennials expect a digital first mortgage process

 Whether a preference for technological automation, or the desire to educate themselves online first to narrow the knowledge gap, Millennials' expectations when engaging with mortgage brokers or lenders demands the following:

 - Trust through transparency on pricing and fees

 - Educational tools for customers with a longer lead time until they buy

-Millennials want a parallel track, they want a seamless process that can be 100% online, and a mortgage product expert ready and able to step in to provide concierge level help should they have a question.
+Millennials want a parallel track, they want a seamless process that can be fully online, and a mortgage product expert ready and able to step in to provide concierge level help should they have a question.

 Trust through transparency means having a bulletproof platform where a customers' personal information will reside, should they need to work on their application in chunks over a period of days or weeks.